 Looking inside the Minos Moka Pot.

-Find the safety valve before you begin to add water to the Moka Pot.
+Find the safety valve before adding water to the Moka Pot.

 #2 Place Funnel in Brewer and Add Ground Coffee

-Minos recommends using a grind between medium and coarse as a fine grind could cause blockage.
+Minos recommends using a medium to coarse grind, as a fine grind could cause blockage.
 View our Coffee Grind Chart to see what a Medium Grind looks like.
-You will be filling the funnel until it is full.
-This works to about 18.5 grams.
+Fill the funnel until it is full, which works out to about 18.5 grams.

 #3 Smooth with Tamper